juvilau/DIKI/README.md

 A DSPy-based Sensitive Data Classifier for Finnish Archival Documents.
 The classifier is tailored for two categories:
-- **sensitive_data**: Contains personal data or special category data (as defined by the GDPR).
+- **sensitive_data** ie. contains personal data or special category data (as defined by the GDPR).
-- **public_data**: Contains no personal data, only public or anonymized information.
+- **public_data** ie. contains no personal data, only public or anonymized information.

 ## Repository Contents

 - `dspy_classifier.py`:
   Actual classifier.
-Supports both chain-of-thought and direct prediction modes.
+Supports both chain-of-thought and direct prediction DSPy modules.
 - `dspy_optimizer.py`:
   Optimizes the classifier with MIPROv2.
-Saves the optimized program for later inference.
+Supports only DSPy chain-of-thought module.
+Saves the optimized program to ./optimizations/.
 - `utils.py`:
   Contains the definitions for classification categories and category instructions.